GoodnessEzeh/Countdown-Timer-Program/README.md

 # Countdown-Timer Program
-This program counts down from a given time.
+This time program counts down from any time the user assigns to it.

 ## Technology used
 I used time library in Python